Brave New World

-- Chapter Twelve starts with Bernard yelling through a locked door to John, begging him to come out because "everyone is waiting" for him.
+- Chapter 12 starts with Bernard yelling through a locked door to John, begging him to come out because "everyone is waiting" for him.

 - John has a cow.
 He yells something in Zuñi, the language of the Indians on the Reservation.

-- All the people who came to see the Savage then, in turn, have a cow themselves.
+- All the people who came to see the Savage, in turn, have a cow themselves.
 And they take it out on Bernard by making fun of his less-than-perfect physique.